pwr-ai/ai-department-website/content/authors/gramacki/_index.md

 ---
 # Display name
-title: "Piotr Gramacki"
+title: Piotr Gramacki
 weight: 1010
 # Username (this should match the folder name and the name on publications)
 authors:
-- "gramacki"
+- gramacki

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role:
+role: PhD Student

 # Organizations/Affiliations
 organizations: